SyntaxUI/syntaxui/CONTRIBUTING.md

-# Contributing to syntaxUI
+# Contributing to SyntaxUI

-Thank you for your interest in contributing to syntaxUI!
+Thank you for your interest in contributing to SyntaxUI!
 I welcome contributions from the community to help improve and enhance syntaxUI.

 ## Getting Started

-To get started with contributing to syntaxUI, follow these steps:
+To get started with contributing to SyntaxUI, follow these steps:

 1. Fork the repository on GitHub.
 2. Clone your forked repository to your local machine using `git clone`.